Best holiday rental deals in Lake Gaston

 Holiday Home Availability Information in Lake Gaston

-Have a look at the above graph to see the global availability of holiday rentals in Lake Gaston.
-In a week of June (29/06 - 06/07), 37% of the holiday homes are booked.
-September (28/09 - 05/10) has got the highest percentage of available rentals.
+Have a look at the above graph to see the availability of holiday rentals in Lake Gaston.
+In one week of June (29/06 - 06/07), 50% of the holiday homes are booked.
+October (05/10 - 12/10) has got the highest percentage of available rentals.

 Check out the climate diagram for Lake Gaston.
-During July, maximum temperatures go up to more than 31° However, temperatures can go lower than -3° in Lake Gaston in January.
-The rainiest month is July while the driest month is November.
+During July, maximum temperatures climb above 31°.
+However, temperatures can go lower than -3° in Lake Gaston in January.
+The rainiest month is July, while the driest month is November.

 Explore it all from your Lake Gaston Holiday Home